maclandrol/maclandrol.github.io/_posts/2016-01-09-Tree-manipulation-with-ETE.md

 ---
 layout: post
 date: 2016-01-09
-title: "Why you should use ete for tree exploration and visualisation in python"
+title: "Why you should use ete for tree exploration and visualisation in python !"
 tags:
     - python
     - notebook
     - phylogenetics
 ---

-If you work with trees (be it phylogenetics or not) and you regularly use python, you have probably used or heard about one of the following packages: [Bio.phylo](https://github.com/biopython/biopython/tree/master/Bio/Phylo), [dendropy](https://pythonhosted.org/DendroPy/) and [ete](etetoolkit.org).
+If you work with trees (be it phylogenetics or not) and you regularly use python, you have probably used or heard about one of the following packages: [Bio.phylo](https://github.com/biopython/biopython/tree/master/Bio/Phylo), [dendropy](https://pythonhosted.org/DendroPy/) and [ETE](etetoolkit.org).

 While each one of those packages has its own unique strengths and weaknesses, I particulary like the **ETE** module.
 Here is why !

 <!--more-->

 This post is based on one of my past presentation at [monbug](http://www.monbug.ca/).
-The github repository with all the file can be found here : [https://github.com/maclandrol/monbug_ete](https://github.com/maclandrol/monbug_ete).
-You could use [nbviewer](http://nbviewer.ipython.org/github/maclandrol/monbug_ete/blob/master/mon_bug_sep3.ipynb) to view the notebook if you prefer.
+I actually convert the ipython notebook to this markdown with nbconvert as described by [Christopher S. Corley on his blog](http://christop.club/2014/02/21/blogging-with-ipython-and-jekyll/).
+The config I used with nbconvert can be [found here](https://gist.github.com/ad0c4ec49be8b891d444).
+The github repository with all the original files for the presentation can be found here : [monbug_ete](https://github.com/maclandrol/monbug_ete).
+You can use [nbviewer](http://nbviewer.ipython.org/github/maclandrol/monbug_ete/blob/master/mon_bug_sep3.ipynb) to view the notebook directly if you prefer.

 ### What's ETE ??
 ETE is a python **E**nvironment for **T**ree **E**xploration created by [Jaime Huerta-Cepas](https://github.com/jhcepas).